Khanenko Museum: Collection

 Since the establishment of the museum, its collection has increased by several times.
 Today it encompasses the collections of European, Asian and Ancient fine and decorative arts as well as the group of early Byzantine "sinai" icons.

 European art is represented by notable works of painting, sculpture, graphic and applied arts produced in Italy, France, Germany, the Netherlands, and Spain between the 14th and the 19th centuries.
-In particular, the museum's collection of paintings includes "Orpheus and Eurydice" by Jacopo da Sellaio, "The God of The Scheldt River, Cybele, and the Goddess of The City of Antwerp" by Peter Paul Rubens, "Still Life with a Chocolate-Grinder" by Juan de Zurbaran, "Burial of A Monk" by Alessandro Magnasco, "Lovers, or Prodigal Son and a Prostitute" by Pierre Louis Goudreaux, "Portrait of Stanislaw August Poniatowski" by Elisabeth Vigee Le Brun, along with paintings by artists from the circles of Hieronymus Bosch, the Bellini brothers, Juan Bautista Martinez del Mazo.
+In particular, the museum's collection of paintings includes "Orpheus and Eurydice" by Jacopo da Sellaio, "The God of The Scheldt River, Cybele, and the Goddess of The City of Antwerp" by Peter Paul Rubens, "Still Life with a Chocolate-Grinder" by Juan de Zurbaran, "Burial of A Monk" by Alessandro Magnasco, "Lovers, or Prodigal Son and a Prostitute" by Pierre Louis Goudreaux, "Portrait of Stanislaw August Poniatowski" by Élisabeth Vigée Le Brun, along with paintings by artists from the circles of Hieronymus Bosch, the Bellini brothers, Juan Bautista Martínez del Mazo.